Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

     # Placeholder function
     return ["result1", "result2"]
 ```
-**Explanation:** Using truthiness makes code more concise and readable.
+ Using truthiness makes code more concise and readable.
 The `or` operator can provide default values when the first value is falsy.